 - Work as a Certified Medical Interpreter (CMI) interpreting various medical scenarios in a hospital environment.

-- In addition, working with Ask My Nurse as a first point of contact screening calls for nurses to evaluate patients over the phone.
+- In addition, working with Ask My Nurse as the first point of contact screening calls for nurses to evaluate patients over the phone.

 - Communicate and support physicians to complete their assessments effectively and accurately with their patients.

-- Offer translation assistance to patients and families in various functional areas including regular doctor/medical visits, diagnosis, instructions, pre-op and post-op meetings, during procedures (MRI, CT Scans, biopsy, etc.), and other related occasions.
+- Offer translation assistance to patients and families in various functional areas including regular doctor/medical visits, diagnosis, instructions, pre-op, and post-op meetings, during procedures (MRI, CT Scans, biopsy, etc.), and on other related occasions.